openstack-archive/refstack-client/README.rst

    To run only those tests specified in an OpenStack Powered (TM) Guideline::

-       refstack-client test -c <Path of the tempest configuration file to use> -v -–test-list <Absolute path  of test list>
+       refstack-client test -c <Path of the tempest configuration file to use> -v --test-list <Absolute path  of test list>

    For example::